Abhinish-Kumar/Javascript-interview-questions/dragDrop.md

 - drag : Fired continuously while the element is being dragged.
 - dragend : Fired when the dragging ends.

+At the dragend position it leaves the text instance
 ```javascript

 //take the element to drag